Today I want to talk to you about ethical travel, and about how your presence in a place can impact it positively or negatively.

 If you plan on renting a car, opt for a low CO2 emissions one.
 Even better, go for a hybrid or choose an electric one if you have this option.
 If you are not renting a car, take the public transport as much as possible rather than taxis.

 Try to eat locally in your vacation and buy your groceries from the market.
 Don’t go for imported products that you can easily find at home.
 Do not waste food or water.
 When going to the market bring your own bags and avoid taking new plastic ones, which will end up in the bin anyway.
+Bring zero waste products with you to reduce to use of plastic on your trip.

 Support the local communities you travel to by buying crafts and handmade souvenirs, but don’t haggle too much.
 The few pennies you are saving can mean someone else’s dinner.
 Not once I have seen people haggling for the equivalent of less than 25 cents, as if it was £100!